 How much Exercise does a Rhodesian Ridgeback need?

 In order to keep their health and even mellow out their “dark side,” the Rhodesian Ridgeback needs plenty of hard exercises.

 Considering that this breed comes from Africa, taking him on long walks combined with demanding exercises when it’s hot outside, won’t be a problem for your dog.

-You will need to walk him at least two or three times each day, and the best possible way to provide enough energy burning is taking the dog out when you plan to ride a bike.
+You will need to walk him at least two or three times each day, and the best possible way to provide enough energy burning is by taking the dog out when you plan to ride a bike.